 During 2003, the Company entered into a Tax Increment Financing ("TIF") Agreement with the Commonwealth of Kentucky.
 Pursuant to this agreement, the Company is entitled to receive reimbursement for 80% of the increase in Kentucky income and sales tax resulting from its 2005 renovation of the Churchill facility.
 During 2011, the Company resolved uncertainties with the Commonwealth of Kentucky related to the computation of the tax increase and the Company recognized a \$3.1 million reduction of its operating expenses related to the years 2005 through 2011.
 In addition, the Company recognized a \$0.8 million reduction in its income tax expense, net of federal taxes, related to the years 2005 through 2011.
-During 2012, the Company recognized an additional \$0.7 million reduction to its operating expenses and \$0.5 million reduction to its operating expenses and \$0.2 million reduction to its income tax expense, net of federal taxes, from the Commonwealth of Kentucky.
+During 2012, the Company recognized an additional \$0.7 million reduction to its operating expenses and \$0.5 million reduction to its income tax expense, net of federal taxes, from the Commonwealth of Kentucky.
+During 2013, the Company recognized an additional \$0.7 million reduction to its income tax expense, net of federal taxes, from the Commonwealth of Kentucky.